 The school will be open if we can get the school site safe.
-Mr Winder, the caretaker, endeavours to clear a single path from the back gate into school.
-We aim to keep the school open if possible.
+Mr Gaston - Johnston, the caretaker, endeavours to clear a single path from the back gate into school.
 We request that you are very careful in getting to and from school as the roads and pavements around the school can get very icy.
 If the school is going to be closed, we will try to give you as much notice as possible.
 Mrs England is usually at the school by 7am and will have made a decision by 7.15am.
 If we are going to close, then it will be posted on the school Facebook site and the Bucks Council School Closure List.